Blaizzy/mlx-embeddings/docs/How-to-Build-Software-Outside-Homebrew-with-Homebrew-keg-only-Dependencies.md

 *OpenSSL isn’t symlinked into my `PATH` and non-Homebrew builds can’t find it!*

-This is because Homebrew keeps it locked inside its individual prefix, rather than symlinking to the publicly-available location, usually `/usr/local`.
+This is because Homebrew keeps it locked inside its individual prefix, rather than symlinking to the publicly-available location.

 ## Advice on potential workarounds